SIGNS THAT AN ABUSER MAY BECOME A LETHAL THREAT

 According to Tonya Turner, Senior Staff Attorney at Break the Cycle, in her presentation on Teen Dating Violence during Domestic Violence Awarenessmonth, the following are signs that an abuser may become so extreme as to be a threat to your life.

 THREATENS YOUR LIFE - Do not take any threat to your life lightly!
-If your partner is willing to say it he/she may be willing to do it.
+If your partner is willing to say it they may be willing to do it.
 Do not hesitate to tell someone that your partner has made these types of threats.

-EXTREME JEALOUSY - Your partner is jealous of any time you spend away from him/her.
+EXTREME JEALOUSY - Your partner is jealous of any time you spend away from them.
 Your partner won’t let you hang out with friends or even your family and wants to know where you are every single minute.

 STALKING - This includes driving by your house at all hours, calling or texting you excessively, checking out where you work or always “turning up” where you are.